Cookbook

 Do not use any regular expression group inside Application.staticdirectory()’s pattern parameter.

-yhttp has a very flexible request validation system. these are some examples:
+yhttp has a very flexible request guard system. these are some examples:

 @app.route()